mircealungu/mircea/essays/whos-afraid-of-agi.md

-# Who Is Afraid of AI?
+# Who's Afraid of AGI?

 or, *Why you shouldn't be afraid of mathematics*